qiboteam/qibocal/doc/source/protocols/resonator_spectroscopy.rst

     the average on hardware.
 If the user wants to retrieve all the shots and perform the average afterwards it can be done by specifying the entry `hardware_average: false` in the experiment parameters.
-In this case the plot will include also error bands.
+In this case the fitting procedure will take into account errors and error bands will be included in the plot.

     .. image:: resonator_spectroscopy_error_bars.png